GCSE Grade Boundaries 2024: The New Grading System Explained

 • U = U

-Before the system change, Grade C was considered a pass at GCSE.
+Before the system change, achieving a Grade C at GCSE was a pass.
 This translates to a Grade 4 standard pass in the new system.
 Where a Grade C was previously accepted as a qualification grade in further education or employment, a Grade 4 should now be accepted.

-Grade 5 is labelled a ‘good pass’ and it is worth noting that schools are now held to account for the percentage of students achieving grade 5 or higher.
+Grade 5 is a ‘good pass’.
+Schools are accountable for the percentage of students achieving grade 5 or higher.

 The current Foundation GCSE exam paper covers grades 1-5 and the current higher paper covers grades 3-9.